Celebrations & events

 The birthday of Lord Ganesha, the elephant faced god, who brings fortune and happiness and removes obstacles.
 In India it is a must to have a Ganesha at every house.
 At Deepam we have a Ganesh statue out of stone sitting under the Banyan tree in our garden.
 In September, Ganesh’s birthday is celebrated all over India.
 During a pooja (ceremony), Lord Ganesha is offered his favorite sweets and fruits.
 This food gets shared after the ceremony.

-In Tamil Nadu traditionally for centuries the Deepam Festival of Light is celebrated in the month of Khartigai, end of November or beginning of December, just before the full moon.
+In Tamil Nadu the Deepam Festival of Light has been traditionally celebrated for centuries in the month of Khartigai, end of November or beginning of December, just before the full moon.
 Its origin is based on a legend of Lord Shiva having transformed himself into a divine flame.
 A typical earthen oil lamp is called “Deepam”, which means light or flame.

 At Deepam we celebrate this festival with more than a thousand little clay lamps filled with oil.
 At dusk these lamps are lit creating a wonderful, serene atmosphere.
 Word has spread in the nearby village and in Auroville and we receive several hundred guests for this occasion.